LinkNacional/integration-rede-for-woocommerce/README.txt

 = Special Thanks =

-* [Kaoe](https://github.com/kaoecoito/) implementation of the filter for installments.
+* [Kaoe](https://github.com/kaoecoito/) Implementation of the installment filter and data display on the order page.

-* [Luiz "Bills"](https://github.com/luizbills/) help in implementing the new card layout.
+* [Luiz "Bills"](https://github.com/luizbills/) Help in implementing the new card layout.

 == Frequently Asked Questions ==